 However, a cohesive and streamlined HR system is an essential part of any successful business.
 Not only does it help you to adhere to employment laws (and avoid tribunal claims!), but it will ensure your employees feel valued and cared for, helping to improve retention, output and overall company performance.

 We’ve put together a list of five basic HR processes that are the cornerstones of a healthy HR system.
-Once you’ve checked them off, you’ll be well on your way to business success.
+Once you’ve checked them off, you’ll be well on your way to small business success.

 For your business to grow in a healthy and sustainable way, you need to hire a strong team of ambitious, capable and talented employees.
 Having a supportive group around you who want to help make the business the best it can be is crucial for boosting performance and creating a great company culture.